PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 The calculation by S11.MLP of D4.T5 // 10 = (D4.T1 + D3.MC) // 10 seems complex.
 Can this calc be done by the MLP?
 The D4.T1 and D3.MC values are in the residual stream.
 This is a bigram which the MLP can do.

-There is a MLP layer in S8 that is not understood.
+There are MLP layers in S8 & s9 that are not used.
 It is theoretically unnecessary, but the model does depend on it.
 Ignoring this gap in our understanding for now, we further hypothesise this is how the model calculates A4 by step 12:

 - Step 12: